lucashaley/lucashaley.github.io/_posts/2022-01-04-how-to-create-a-new-unity-template-from-scratch.md

 title: How to create a new Unity template from scratch
 excerpt: Steps to make a new template for use in Unity Hub.
 categories:
 - Tutorial
 - Technical
 - Unity
-splash: /uploads/template-xxxl.png
+splash: "/uploads/template-xxxl.png"
 similar_pages: []
-published: true

 ---
 I teach [Unity](http://www.unity3d.com/) a lot.
 Whenever I have an intro course, the first thing my students see is the default Unity project – which, to me, has some issues.
 So a good chunk of the first workshop is taken up with setting up the project correctly.
 I know I can make a sample project, and distribute that project, but there's something unsatisfying about it.
 I want to be able to have a good, clean template available from Unity Hub.